FV Athena: Construction

-The ship is propelled by a 5920 kW Wärtsilä 16V32D diesel engine which drives a single 4.00 m diameter 4-blade screw propeller, giving her a maximum speed of 14.5 kn.
-She is equipped with two 1030 kW Deutz auxiliary diesel engines.
-Athena is also equipped with a 440 kW bow thruster.
+The ship was propelled by a 5920 kW Wärtsilä 16V32D diesel engine which drives a single 4.00 m diameter 4-blade screw propeller, giving her a maximum speed of 14.5 kn.
+She was equipped with two 1030 kW Deutz auxiliary diesel engines.
+Athena was also equipped with a 440 kW bow thruster.

 History

 The contract for building the ship was signed on 24 February 1989.
 Built by Factorias Vulcano SA, Vigo as yard number 503, her keel was laid on 9 October 1991 and she was launched on 20 February 1992.
 Completion was on 1 November 1992.

 Originally named Kapitan Azarkin, she was built for Rybcomflot Moscow, Russia.
 She was allocated the IMO number 8907096.
 In 2001, she was awarded by a court judgement to Laskaridis Shipping Co Ltd, Athens, Greece, and was renamed Athena.
 Renamed Athena in 2004, she was sold in 2005 to Davlos Shipping Ltd, followed by a sale later that year to Atlantic Wave Co Ltd, the nationalities of which are not recorded.

 She was renamed Skadi at this time.
 She was then sold to Ocean Group Faroes Ltd, Hósvík, regaining the name Athena.
 In 2008, she was renamed Athena II, returning to Athena in 2009.
-Her port of registry is Hósvík and Athena is allocated the MMSI number 231411000.
+Her port of registry was Hósvík and Athena was allocated the MMSI number 231411000.

 On 27 October 2010, Athena was reported to be on fire in the Atlantic Ocean 200 nmi south west of the Isles of Scilly.
 The Maritime and Coastguard Agency at Falmouth were alerted to the ship's distress at 06:00 British Summer Time (05:00 UTC).
 The container ship Vega went to her assistance.
 A Dassault Falcon 50 from France was despatched to co-ordinate communications between the ships and coastguard.
 A Sea King helicopter of 771 Naval Air Squadron, based at RNAS Culdrose, was scrambled to the Isles of Scilly, where it was refuelled and held ready for use should it be required.
 The aircraft would have been able to spend only 20 minutes on scene at a time, as Athena was at the limit of its range.
 Ninety-eight of the 111 crew left Athena in lifeboats, leaving 13 to fight the fire.
 With the fire reported to be "under control", Athena made for Falmouth at 8 kn and was expected to arrive on the evening of 28 October.
 Once she arrived, specialist firefighters were transported to the ship to assess the fire, which was thought to be still burning at the time.
 Vega, with the 98 crew rescued from Athena, was originally bound for Jamaica.

 She later diverted to Falmouth to disembark the rescuees.